bitextor/bitextor/docs/README.md

 sentenceAlignerWorkers: 1
 ```

 * `sentenceAligner`: segment aligner tool which is going to be used.
 Default is `bleualign`, but `hunalign` can be used in order to achieve a dictionary-based alignment.
+If `bleualign` is used, `documentAligner: externalMT` is mandatory, but in the case of `hunalign`, both `externalMT` and `DIC` are allowed as document aligner.
 * `sentenceAlignerThreshold`: score threshold for filtering pairs of sentences with a score too low.
-For `bleualign` should be set to a value in [0,1], while `hunalign` can take any float value.
-Both are set to 0.0 by default
+The value should be set to a value in [0,1] (both `bleualign` and `hunalign`).
+The default value is 0.0.

 ### Parallel data filtering